egbdfX/FastImagingPipe/README.md

 # Fast Imaging Pipeline

-We have developed a GPU-accelerated SVD imager for fast imaging in radio astronomy.
-It is part of the fast imaging pipeline of transient detection.
+We have developed a GPU-accelerated Fast Imaging (FI) Pipeline for transient detection in radio astronomy.
 Please see our paper in Section [Reference](https://github.com/egbdfX/FastImagingPipe/tree/main#reference) for more information.
+It is consist of two parts: SVD imager (see [SVD Imager](https://github.com/egbdfX/SVDimager)) and FI trigger (see [Fast Imaging Trigger](https://github.com/egbdfX/FastImagingTrigger)).

 ## User guidance